 Beginning the Climb up Purgatory Mountain: Souls Who Just Made It

-On Wednesday, February 15th, we enter the second phase of our journey through the afterlife as we begin Dante’s Purgatorio.
+We enter the second phase of our journey through the afterlife as we begin Dante’s Purgatorio.
 We will be considering Cantos I-VII, much of which is dedicated to considering those souls who just make it to salvation, whom Dante calls “the Late-Repentant.”

 Rejecting God’s Sovereignty: Sins Against Truth in Dante’s Inferno